The Post-Admission Transfer Credit (PATC) application is now closed.

 upload your course syllabi in pdf

-arrange to have your transcript sent from the host institution directly to our office
+arrange to have your official transcript sent from the host institution directly to our office